FocusScope

 Key Event Delivery

-Section titled “Key Event Delivery”Key events are delivered to the element that has-focus
+Section titled “Key Event Delivery”Key events are delivered to the element that has-focus.

-, it is checked whether some other element wants to intercept the KeyEvent
+Before attempting to deliver the KeyEvent, it is checked whether some other element wants to intercept the KeyEvent.

-Visiting all the elements starting at the Window, going down toward the focused element, capture_key_pressed
+Visiting all the elements starting at the Window, going down toward the focused element, capture_key_pressed or capture_key_released is called.

-, then key event processing stops at this point.
-If EventResult::reject
+If any of these returns EventResult::accept, then key event processing stops at this point.
+If EventResult::reject is returned,

 then event delivery continues.

-is delivered to the focused element by calling key-pressed
+If no element captures the KeyEvent, then the KeyEvent is delivered to the focused element by calling key-pressed or key-released.

-, then event delivery is finished and the event has been handled.
+If these callbacks return EventResult::accept, then event delivery is finished and the event has been handled.
 Otherwise, (recursively) try

 to deliver the key event to the parent element.